connorpaton/personal-website/content/books/tuesdays-with-morrie.md

 ## Final Thoughts

 This book serves as a gentle but powerful reminder that our culture's definition of success often misses what makes life meaningful.
-Morrie's lessons—delivered from the edge of life—provide clarity about what we should value while we have time to do so.
+Morrie's lessons - delivered from the edge of life - provide clarity about what we should value while we have time to do so.